SalomonFrux/_Portfolio/README.md

 # _Portfolio
-This is my Portfolio Website built in April 2020
+This is my Portfolio Website built in April 2020.
+This portfolio is running right now onlline on github pages so it is accessible everywhere.